Every woman's journey is a vibrant thread, weaving its own unique path through the fabric of life

 She started her first fashion store in Los Angeles as a freshman at UCLA in the mid 60’s called “I’m a Hog for You Baby!!” after the supposed first rock n’ roll recording.
 This soon became a favorite destination amongst Hollywood starlets such as Anne Margaret and Cher.

-In the late 60’s, Diane followed the music scene to San Francisco, hand-crafting one-of-a-kind denim creations for Janis Joplin, Jimi Hendrix, Gracie Slick & the Jefferson Airplane, Jerry Garcia & the Grateful Dead, Jim Morrison & the Doors, and the list goes on….
+In the late 60’s, Diane followed the music scene to San Francisco, hand-crafting one-of-a-kind denim creations for Janis Joplin, Jimi Hendrix, Grace Slick & Jefferson Airplane, Jerry Garcia & the Grateful Dead, Jim Morrison & the Doors, the list goes on….

 Diane moved closer to her childhood dream in the mid-70’s when she moved to New York City.
 In the early 80’s she was discovered by Bloomingdale’s to produce her first full collection.
 Diane was given all the windows of Bloomindale’s plus two double-page full ads for her burgeoning brand, Cabal.
 At one point, in the mid 80’s, Cabal was seen in every window of every department store in New York.